jcornford/pyecog/README.md

 4. Sort out the code from early days vs ipython notebook copies etc
 5. Asses scaling, preprocessing (baseline subtraction etc) and imputing options.

+#To think about:
+What to do with the first 100ms of rolling window?

 ## Possible features
 * Stationarity testing
 Potential features: